Where it Began: Chapter One

-In response, there was an idea to build “circles” of two to three non-disabled peers around the young man daily; soon, he became fully woven into the fabric of his campus…and Circle of Friends was born.
+With input from his parent, the school team established a goal to build “circles” of two to three non-disabled peers around the young man daily.
+Soon, he became fully woven into the fabric of his campus…and Circle of Friends was born.
 Invisible no longer, typical peers interacted with him more easily, friends said hello and waved in the hallways.

 Circle of Friends started with 12 students and grew to over 400 participants at Santa Monica High School (Samohi)!
 In 2005, due to its success at Samohi, a nonprofit of the same name formed to replicate the program within other school districts across the country.
 The goal was, and remains, to touch the lives of more students both with and without special needs, their families and their community, having them benefit the way those did in Santa Monica.